-A type that may contain functions.
-These have various restrictions on their use.
+A type that may contain functions, including function types themselves.
+These have various restrictions on their use in order to support defunctionalisation.
 See Higher-order functions.

 Module

 A mapping from names to definitions of types, values, or nested modules.
 See Modules.